llejj/aeo-bench2/submission/green_agent_gradescope.md

 1. Keep it concise—5 minutes max.
 2. You may record a screen-share walkthrough or an edited short demo.
 3. Audio narration or captions are encouraged for clarity.

+---

+## Q10 Implementation and Documentation (or Report for Research Track) on GitHub (5 Points)

+Provide the repo of your implementation and the branch.
+Please make it public, otherwise it will be counted as no submission.

+**You need to have a README in the repo documenting how to use it:**
+- Document the commands for running white agents to complete the task and running green agent to evaluate the white agents.
+- Document the commands for testing green agent's evaluation results on some test cases.
+- Document the commands for reproducing the results in the original benchmark if you are implementing an existing benchmark.

+Make sure the benchmark / green agent is runnable on AgentBeats.

+If you are in research track, you can include a PDF of the report of the research project in the repo.

+---

+## Q11 AgentBeats Assessment Link (5 Points)

+Please provide the link to an assessment on AgentBeats platform in which your green agent evaluates a white agent.

+---

+## Q12 AgentX-AgentBeats Competition (0.5 Points)

+Have you registered in AgentX-AgentBeats Competition?
+If so, please also provide the email address and team name you used for your competition submission.

+*You won't lose any points if you answer No. It's just for collecting information for bonus points.*